Protecting Waukesha County's Natural Resourses since 1978

 Representing the Waukesha County community for the protection of Waukesha County's natural resources through dedicated grass-roots participation and action.

 Won’t you please help us continue WEAL’s important work by completing and mailing (to the address below) the renewal form that is enclosed?
-Or renew on-line at our re-vamped website.
-The address is the same as before: www.weal.org.
+Or renew on-line at our website: www.weal.org.
 You can also connect with us on Facebook and Twitter.
 We look forward to introducing you to some new WEAL initiatives, as discussed above, in the coming year.

 Angela Reifenburg Membership Chair WEAL PO Box 1532 Brookfield, WI 53008